roemmele/narrative-prediction/ROC/README.md

 This code should run in both Python 2 and Python 3.
 It requires these libraries: [Keras](keras.io) with either the [TensorFlow](https://www.tensorflow.org/) or [Theano](http://deeplearning.net/software/theano/) backend, [numpy](numpy.org), [pandas](http://pandas.pydata.org/), [h5py](http://www.h5py.org/), and [spaCy](https://spacy.io/).

 The model makes use of [skipthought vectors](https://github.com/ryankiros/skip-thoughts) to represent story sentences.
 You will need to download this repository.
 Follow the instructions given in their README.
-If you download the model and embedding files to the main directory of the repository, then specifically set the paths in skipthoughts.py to the following:
+If you download the model and embedding files to the main directory of the repository (e.g. skip-thoughts/), then specifically set the paths in skip-thoughts/skipthoughts.py to the following:

 ```
 path_to_models = os.path.dirname(os.path.realpath(__file__)) + "/"